vis-graphics/treemaps-literacy/README.md

 <a href="https://github.com/vis-graphics/treemaps-literacy/tree/main/figures">Figures</a> folder: PNGs of the figures included in our paper

 <a href="https://github.com/vis-graphics/treemaps-literacy/tree/main/surveys">Surveys</a> folder: PNGs of questions from our surveys

+Software for treemap and nodelink diagrams can be found at <a href="https://nodelink-treemap.github.io/"></a>
+To access only the treemaps version, use this link: <a href="https://nodelink-treemap.github.io/treemap"></a>
+The source code for the software can be found here  <a href="https://github.com/nodelink-treemap/nodelink-treemap.github.io"></a>